sPECIAL INTEREST, RESEARCH & SOFTWARE GROUPS

 Anyone can attend our research and software groups, but members enjoy a discounted price.
 You do not need to 'join' a group - you just book for their meetings when you want to attend.
-Bookings are essential.
+All our group meetings are currently virtual using the Zoom platform.
+Pre-registration is essential in order to receive the link to log into a meeting.
+If paying online via PayPal registration is available up until the time the meeting commences.

 To find out when the groups are meeting next, see the Events Calendar or scroll to the bottom of this page.

-Information about new and revitalised CHINESE-AUSTRALIAN, ENGLISH, SCOTTISH and IRISH GROUPS coming soon!
+Information about new and revitalised CHINESE-AUSTRALIAN and SCOTTISH GROUPS coming soon!

 DNA RESEARCH GROUPS

 The first SAG DNA Research Group was established in 2015 to assist Society members to increase their knowledge of DNA research.
 Since that time it has covered a variety of topics that set the foundation skills for group members.
 The Society has developed a range of activities aimed at the wide spectrum of needs, from those just wanting to know what DNA is all about, to the advanced user.
-We now have three DNA Research Groups – Beginner, Intermediate and Advanced.
+We now have two DNA Research Groups – Tools in practice for the intermediate level researcher and Research Discussion Group for those using advanced genetic genealogy techniques.

 Family Tree Maker USER Group